 An internship with One Acre Fund is a great way to launch your career, and we’re now looking for the best and brightest young Africans to join our team.

-We sat down with Brenda Karimi, who leads recruitment for the Ethiopia program, to share some tips on being an outstanding candidate during an interview process at One Acre Fund.
+We share some tips on being an outstanding candidate during an interview process at One Acre Fund.

 Africa’s agricultural industry is expected to grow in the coming years, opening up opportunities for young people entering the workforce.